 Key Takeaway: Structure and investigation opportunities let introverts shine in murder mystery games without forcing uncomfortable improvisation.

 The secret to hosting a successful murder mystery party with diverse personalities?
-Don't force everyone into the same mold.
+Do not force everyone into the same mold.
 Most real-world dinner parties include extroverts who thrive on spontaneous interaction, introverts who prefer thoughtful investigation, and ambiverts who flow between both—and the best games accommodate all three.

 The most inclusive murder mystery games feature dual-track gameplay: investigation phases where analytical thinkers lead, alternating with social and interrogation phases where natural communicators shine.
 This structure gives everyone meaningful roles in different game phases, prevents any personality type from dominating the entire experience, and allows introverts to recharge during their less-active moments while giving extroverts their spotlight opportunities.